10up/block-components/README.md

 # 10up Block Components
+A simple Components for the Block Editor build with the core gutenberg components.
+These components do not include any build files and do not bundle the WordPress components.
+Therefore these need to be used in an environemt where the [`Dependency Extraction Webpack Plugin`](https://www.npmjs.com/package/@wordpress/dependency-extraction-webpack-plugin) is used and the `import { component } from '@wordpress/package';` is supported.

 ## ContentPicker

-A simple Content Picker Component build with the core gutenberg components.
-This component does not include any build files and does not bundle the WordPress components.
-Therefore this needs to be used in an environemt where the [`Dependency Extraction Webpack Plugin`](https://www.npmjs.com/package/@wordpress/dependency-extraction-webpack-plugin) is used and the `import { component } from '@wordpress/package';` is supported.
+A Content Picker component that allows you to pick posts and pages very easily.

 ### Usage